Memberships Experts Shop Join Now Login

 Exercise and Prolapse

-In the Empowered Motherhood Program, we are passionate about helping women with POP to be able to exercise safely and to feel strong, connected and in control of their body.
+In the Empowered Motherhood Program, we are passionate about helping women with POP to be able to exercise safely and to feel strong, connected and in control of their bodies.
 We do this through our Prolapse Safe Program which combines education and personal insights together with POP Safe pilates, strength and cardio workouts to help you to return to exercise safely and confidently.
 You can see more about our Pelvic Floor Safe Week by Week Program here.
 We believe that with the right movement patterns and technique, almost all forms of exercise can be done safely with prolapse.

 When we consider general advice for postnatal recovery, we need to acknowledge that every woman or birthing person is different.
-And how they will recover will depend on a myriad of factors, including their birth, how much sleep they are getting, their level of general health and fitness, their body type, how much support they have and whether they experienced physical or emotion birth trauma.
+And how they will recover will depend on a myriad of factors, including their birth, how much sleep they are getting, their level of general health and fitness, their body type, how much support they have and whether they experienced physical or emotional birth trauma.

-If you haven’t already, we recommend watching the short video above to help you to return to exercise with prolapse safely.
+If you haven’t already, we recommend watching the short video above to help you return to exercise with prolapse safely.

-In the EMP we focus on the following approach to prolapse safe exercise:
+In the EMP, we focus on the following approach to prolapse-safe exercise:

 1. Pelvic Floor Recovery 101